As a landlord, you can do background checks on any new tenants before they move in. This includes checking they're able to pay the rent.

 - a refundable deposit (which can't be more than 2 months' rent)

 Any other charges to tenants are called 'illegal premiums' and are against the law.
 They include charges like:

 - administration fees

 - holding fees (including refundable and non refundable fees)

-If you think you have been charged an illegal premium, you may be able to claim this back and your landlord may be guilty of an offence.
+If a tenant thinks they've been charged an illegal premium, they may be able to claim this back and their landlord may be guilty of an offence.